 As budgets grow tighter, governments must find ways to spend smarter by making the most of limited resources.
 Social Finance partners with government officials to better serve their constituents and use taxpayer dollars more efficiently.
 We bring impact-oriented advice and support, backed by strong data analysis and an understanding of how to scale effective interventions.
 With broad stakeholder engagement, analytical rigor, and hands-on execution support, our advisory services help governments generate measurable social impact.

-Social Finance partners with elected officials, policymakers, civic leaders, community members, philanthropies, and service providers to drive social service delivery systems towards a more data-driven, outcomes-focused orientation.
+Social Finance partners with elected officials, policymakers, civic leaders, community members, philanthropies, and service providers to drive social service delivery systems toward a more data-driven, outcomes-focused orientation.
 We work within existing government systems to assess, design, fund, measure, and continuously improve programs.

 We accomplish these activities by: